-- Informing people that they were exposed to COVID-19 and should monitor their health for symptoms of COVID-19. - Helping people who were exposed to COVID-19 know to get tested. - Asking people to self-isolate if they have or may have COVID-19, or self-quarantine if they are experiencing symptoms.
+- Informing classes, groups, or activities that they were exposed to COVID-19 and should monitor their health for symptoms of COVID-19. - Helping people who were exposed to COVID-19 know to get tested. - Asking people to self-isolate if they have or may have COVID-19 or if they are experiencing symptoms.